 The Blended Learning model we use has multiple levels and types of student incentives built in, to reward effort and performance.
 Students set their own progress goals and are rewarded for achieving those goals.

-At Saint Anne School, we want every child to have as her or his goal to attend college.
-We have created a hallway display of college pennants from dozens of colleges and universities, including Ivy League and elite colleges and universities, Catholic colleges and universities, California colleges and universities and more.
+At Saint Anne School, we want every child to have attending college as her or his goal.
+We have created a hallway display of college pennants from dozens of colleges and universities, and every student is aware of the year they go to college through signs posted on every classroom door.

 Blended Learning Summit at Saint Anne School

-As an exemplary Blended Learning School, Saint Anne School hosted the 2nd Annual Blended Learning Summit in 2015, gathering together leaders and experts in blended learning with educators to share lessons in this pioneering method of instruction.
-Representatives of Catholic schools, as well as charter and independent schools, universities and foundations attended.
+As an exemplary Blended Learning School, Saint Anne School hosted two Blended Learning Summits, gathering together leaders and experts in blended learning with educators to share lessons in this pioneering method of instruction.
+Representatives of Catholic schools, as well as charter and independent schools, universities, and foundations attended.